Aptimyze/os-jmeter-aws/README.md

 # Overview

-A scripted approach to launching JMeter tests onto multiple instances and gathering the results into an ELK stack where dashboards can be used to analyse and visualise the results.
+A scripted approach to launching JMeter tests onto multiple Amazon EC2 instances and gathering the results into an [ELK](https://www.elastic.co/webinars/introduction-elk-stack) stack where dashboards can be used to analyse and visualise the results.

-This is an alterantive approach to using JMeter in Master / Slave mode which can lead to the Master becomming swamped with log traffic and to provide an alternative to JMeter for visualising the results.
+This is an alterantive approach to using JMeter in Master / Slave mode which can lead to the Master becomming swamped with log traffic and to provide an alternative to JMeter for visualising the results where there may be millions of log records.

 # Prerequisites
 The following are required on a machine that will be used to run these scripts: